 FAVORITE THING ABOUT YOUTH TOUR: “I like experiencing Washington, D.C. ’for the first time’ with students who’ve never been there before.”

 FAVORITE WASHINGTON, D.C.
 EXPERIENCE: “Sitting on the steps of the Lincoln Memorial, watching the people who have traveled from all over the world to experience our nation’s capital.”

 Laurie is an Administrative Assistant at Wolverine Power Cooperative, and is no stranger to working with youth.
 She’s been a 4-H leader in Osceola County for 18 years, and a church youth group director for 3 years.
 She has been a Youth Tour manager since 2015.

 FAVORITE THING ABOUT YOUTH TOUR: “I enjoy getting to know the students — traveling together comes with a lot of laughter, stories and fun memories to share.”

 FAVORITE WASHINGTON, D.C.
 EXPERIENCE: “I’m inspired by Clara Barton and her incredible mission whenever I visit the Missing Soldiers Office Museum.”

 Linda MasonWashington, D.C.
 Tour Guide

 Linda is a lifetime resident of Washington, D.C. and has been a professional tour guide for over 30 years.
 Her engaging stories of Washington’s people, places and events have brought the capital city to life for thousands of visitors.
-This will be her 9th year working with Youth Tour.
+She has been working with Youth Tour since 2011.

 FAVORITE THING ABOUT YOUTH TOUR: “The students!
 I work with students from all over the country, but the Michigan co-op students are among the most friendly, engaged and enthusiastic.”